dubssieg/wisp/README.md

 - [x] Build files + new argument parser (#9a6a118)
 - [ ] Put the remaining parameters in code in the parameters file
 - [ ] Validation of parameters + definition of default parameters in parameters file
+- [ ] Explore if using the full DNA alphabet (implemented) is better than solely A, T, C and G
-- [ ] Validate scalability (currently database holds with 14k reference genomes/prediction holds with 1M+ reads)
+- [ ] Validate scalability (database build holds with 14k reference genomes/prediction with 1M+ reads)
 - [ ] Find ways to reject less reads (assembly?) because all reads inferior to length threshold are rejected
 - [ ] Otherwise, find appropriate parameters for shorter reads, and validate those
 - [ ] Validate quality of results with mock communities, damaged mock communities, then real data